kimipooh/Uninstall-Tool-for-Sophos-Anti-Virus/README.md

 3. Right-click (Ctrl+Click) "Uninstall_SophosAntiVirus.app" icon in the extracted folder and select "Open" context menu.
 4. Click on "OK" button.

-Step 3-4 operations are required by the current MacOS for the security countermeasure to open unauthorized program files.
+Step 3-4 operations are required by the current MacOS (MacOS 10.7 or later) for the security countermeasure to open unauthorized program files.

 Pubished on March 13, 2014.

 Fixed Readme  on March 24, 2014